picoCTF/ansible-roles/README.md

     necessary, so you do not need to handle that in your playbook.

-    In our example playbook, we use `include_role` tasks rather than a top-level `roles:` section so that variables can be scoped to roles rather than the entire play.
+    In our example playbook, we use `include_role` tasks rather than a top-level `roles:` section so that variables are by default scoped to roles rather than the entire play.

 1. Run the playbook: